privacytools/blog.privacytools.io/collections/_posts/2019-09-03-adding-custom-doh-resolvers-to-dnscloak.md

 Before diving in, it's important to understand that while there is a lot of nuance to DNSCrypt and DoH, these two DNS protocols essentially achieve the same goals: They both provide users with the ability to encrypt all DNS traffic to the users' desired [upstream provider(s)](https://www.privacytools.io/providers/dns/#icanndns), while preventing [DNS hijacking](https://en.wikipedia.org/wiki/DNS_hijacking), [spoofing](https://en.wikipedia.org/wiki/DNS_spoofing), and eavesdropping by 3rd parties.

-The development of these DNS protocols is exciting, and unlike Android 9 which has [built-in support for DNS over TLS](https://support.google.com/android/answer/9089903) (another protocol with similar goals), iOS unfortunately does not allow users to enable encrypted DNS as easily [but may in the future](https://dnsdisco.com/iOS-dns-proxy-post.html).
+The development of these DNS protocols is exciting, and unlike Android 9 which has [built-in support for DNS over TLS](https://support.google.com/android/answer/9089903) (another protocol with similar goals), iOS unfortunately does not allow users to enable encrypted DNS as easily ([but may in the future](https://dnsdisco.com/iOS-dns-proxy-post.html)).
 Thus, DNSCloak fills the gap for iOS users to start benefitting from these protocols now.

 This guide will walk you through setting up DNSCloak to connect to any public resolver that supports either DNSCrypt or DoH.